-PLEASE BE ADVISED – YOU MUST BE ABLE TO SWIM INTO THE BATHS DUE TO A ROPED OFF SNORKELING AREA.
+YOU MUST BE ABLE TO SWIM INTO THE BATHS DUE TO A ROPED OFF SNORKELING AREA.
 If you are not a capable swimmer, please check out our other destinations.
-It takes approximately 2 hours to sail to Virgin Gorda and is the only stop for the day so you get to enjoy the time at the Baths.
+It takes approximately 2 hours to sail to Virgin Gorda and is the only stop for the day.
+You will get to enjoy the time at the Baths.

-There are few places on earth that are quite so stunningly beautiful, quite so awe inspiring as The Baths on Virgin Gorda’s south-west point.
-The Baths are situated about 1.2 miles south off the main town at the southern tip of the island between Spring Bay and Devil’s Bay.
+There are few places on earth that are quite so stunningly beautiful, quite so awe inspiring as The Baths.
+They are situated about 1.2 miles south off the main town at the southern tip of the island between Spring Bay and Devil’s Bay.
 The Baths are an area of unique geologic formations and one of the BVI’s major tourist destinations.

 On a stretch of coastline that runs for about a mile, it’s almost as if the hand of a giant sprinkled boulders randomly onto a white sand beach.
 Some rolled to a stop near the water while others piled high; some balanced precariously one on top the other, and yet others cracked on impact.
 In reality there is a geological answer to the spectacular formations at The Baths.